 He died in November of 1903.
-Margaret Cole continued to live at 276 Commonwealth during the 1904-1905 winter season, but moved thereafter.
+Margaret Cole continued to live at 276 Commonwealth during the 1904-1905 winter season, but then traveled to Europe, remaining abroad for three years.
 On January 9, 1905, she released all interest in the property to her step-son Edward B. Cole, Benjamin Cole’s son by his first marriage, to Ellen J. (Humphrey) Cole (in his will, Benjamin Cole had left 276 Commonwealth to his son, with a stipulation that Margaret Cole be permitted to reside there for up to a year without paying rent).

 On May 9, 1905, 276 Commonwealth was purchased from Edward Cole by Cyrus S. Hapgood.
 He and his wife, Clara A. (Connor) Hapgood, made it their home.
 They previously had lived in Everett.

 He was a provisions dealer and beef packer.